 55. To grant children their wishes is to spoil them; to thwart them purposely is an utterly wrong way of bringing them up.
-The former generally happens as long as they are the playthings of their parents, and especially during the time when they are beginning to talk. spoiling a child, however, very great harm is done, affecting its whole life.
-Those who thwart him the wishes of children prevent them (and must necessarily prevent them) at the same time from showing their anger; but their inward rage will be all the stronger, for children have not yet learned to control themselves.
+The former generally happens as long as they are the playthings of their parents, and especially during the time when they are beginning to talk.
+By spoiling a child, however, very great harm is done, affecting its whole life.
+Those who thwart the wishes of

-We should not yield to a child's everv wish; nor, on the other hand. should we unnecessarily thwart
+We should not yield to a child's every wish; nor, on the other hand, should we unnecessarily thwart him

 The following rules should accordingly be observed with children from their earliest days:-When they cry, and we have reason to believe they are hurt, we should go to their help.
 On the other hand, when they cry simply from temper, they should be left alone.
 And this way of dealing with them should be continued as they grow older.
 In this case the opposition the child meets with is quite natural, and, properly speaking, merely negative, consisting simply in his not being indulged.
-Many children, on the other hand, get all they want from their parents by persistent asking. children are allowed to get whatever they want by crying, they become ill-tempered; while if they are allowed to get whatever they want by asking, their characters are weakened.
-Should there. then, be no important reason to the contrary, a child's request should be granted; should there be a reason to the contrary, it should not be granted, no matter how often the request is repeated.
+Many children, on the other hand, get all they want from their parents by persistent asking.
+If children are allowed to get whatever they want by crying, they become ill-tempered; while if they are allowed to get whatever they want by asking, their characters are weakened.
+Should there, then, be no important reason to the contrary, a child's request should be granted; should there be a reason to the contrary, it should not be granted, no matter how often the request is repeated.
 A refusal should always be final.
 This will shortly have the effect of making its repetition unnecessary.

-56. Supposing-what is of extremely rare Obstinacy occurrence-that a child should be naturally inclined to be stubborn, it is best to deal with him in this way:-If he refuses to do anything to please us, we must refuse to do anything to please him.
+56. Supposing-what is of extremely rare occurrence-that a child should be naturally inclined to be stubborn, it is best to deal met by natural with him in this way:-If he refuses to do anything to please us, we must refuse to do anything to please him.

-should be met by natural opposition
+Obstinacy should be opposition